-Legends believe that the Kauravas had also come here in search of the Pandavas, but could only reach till Kauravchhina now called Kukuchhina, as they were unable to traverse the harsh terrain.
+Pandavkholi A Vacation Near Mahavatar Babaji Cave- the Legends believe that the Kauravas had also come here in search of the Pandavas, but could only reach till Kauravchina now called Kukuchina, as they were unable to traverse the harsh terrain.

-Pandavkholi is perched at a height of 8,000 feet above sea level, and the terrain can get a little rough as you climb higher and higher.
-Yet, the entire trail and the view from the top is definitely worth the effort.
+- Pandavkholi or Pandukholi is perched at a height of 8,000 feet above sea level, and the terrain can get a little rough as you climb higher and higher.
+Yet, the entire trail and the view from the top are definitely worth the effort.

 What makes Pandavkholi so unique are the caves that are scattered at the Doonagiri Hills.
 These caves are like hidden treasures waiting to be found and explored.
 Pandavkholi is also known for the wonderful and holy ashram that is located at the top, and you must stay at the Dharamshala once to detox and cleanse yourself completely.

 - One of the most interesting and thrilling things to do here at Pandavkholi is to just follow your instincts and explore as many caves as you can.
 Some of these caves were inhabited by great sages, and you might just find some amazing anecdotes and stories right inside the caves.

 - These caves are also great haunts for just spending some time in isolation.
 You can go inside them and sit for as long as you want.
 Just close your eyes and meditate.
 You will feel so calm and peaceful from within you.
 Undoubtedly these caves have some magical aura.

 - Pandavkholi also has a large meadow called a Bugyal.
 The Bugyal is also called Bhimn-ki-Saiya, and it is completely barren.
 It is believed that the great Bhim once laid his Gudri on this meadow.